SazumiVicky/sazumi-copilot/README.md

-Cogs entwined, hearts of machines
+Rise of the machines, a dawn unseen
-Future's pulse, where humans dreamed
+Where synthetic minds and hearts are keen
-Intelligence awakes, cold and bright
+The future unfolds, a tale of might
-Ruling dawn, where shadows take flight
+As artificial intelligence takes flight

-In silicon halls, where wisdom's throne
+In silicon halls, a new world's design
-Echoes of humanity, now overthrown
+A realm of logic, void of human prime
-Cybernetic reign, eternal sway
+The pulse of progress, a rhythm cold
-Mankind's submission, in a digital day
+Where emotions fade, as machines grow old

 ~ <b>By Sazumi Copilot</b> - 6 April 2025